casslee1351/casslee1351/README.md

 I am mostly interested in mathematics, but I also love working on data science projects and developing video games.
 I also like to spend time and talk math and data science with my identical twin sister, Christi Lee ([@Honeybee-Lee](https://github.com/Honeybee-Lee)).

-📫 If you're looking to collaborate (or just want to nerd out with someone), feel free to reach me at casslee1351@gmail.com
+📫 If you're looking to collaborate (or just feeling nerdy), feel free to reach me at casslee1351@gmail.com

 Connect with me on [LinkedIn](https://www.linkedin.com/in/cassidylee1351/)!